Alexandros Tsigonias-Dimitriadis

 DOI slides video

-(2023).
+(2025).
 Online Policies for Content Recommendation with Fairness Constraints.
-Working paper.
+Submitted.

 (2023).
-Preference Elicitation in Combinatorial Domains: An Improved Approach using Reinforcement Learning.
-Working paper.
+Preference Elicitation in Combinatorial Auctions: An Improved Approach using Reinforcement Learning.
+Manuscript.

 Teaching / Supervision